-Depending on the severity of your AS symptoms, your doctor may need to give you a combination of medications to help you with the pain, stiffness and inflammation.
-If you are having a flare-up of your AS, you may want to talk to your GP or rheumatologist about altering your medication.
+Depending on the severity of your axSpA symptoms, your doctor may need to give you a combination of medications to help you with the pain and stiffness caused by inflammation.
+If you are having a flare-up of axSpA, you may want to talk to your GP or rheumatologist about altering your medication.
 It is important you take your medication as prescribed.

+MEDICATION:

-MEDICATION: PHARMACOTHERAPY IS KEY TO THE MANAGEMENT OF AS.
+PHARMACOTHERAPY IS KEY TO THE MANAGEMENT OF AS.